 At first blush, the methodological foundation for the RPT Index appears sound.
 Each year, the World Bank distributes the same simple hypothetical, which describes an RPT between two companies, to corporate and securities lawyers in the 190 jurisdictions included in the RPT Index.
 The hypothetical involves a transaction in which Company A purchases goods from Company B at above market value.
-The transaction is an RPT because the controlling-shareholder-director of Company A and Company B are the same person, who uses his control over the companies' boards to orchestrate the transaction.30
+The transaction is an RPT because the controlling-shareholder-director of Company A and Company B are the same person, who uses his control over the companies' boards to orchestrate the transaction.

 The hypothetical involves an obvious example of self-dealing as the controlling-shareholder-director owns 60% of Company A's and 90% of Company B's shares.
-Therefore, the controlling shareholder-director indirectly benefits from the tunneling which occurs by Company A paying above market price for the goods from Company B. The hypothetical assumes that the companies are listed and that the controlling-shareholder-director controls the boards through his electoral voting rights.
+Therefore, the controlling shareholder-director indirectly benefits from the wealth tunneling which occurs by Company A paying above market price for the goods from Company B. The hypothetical assumes that the companies are listed and that the controlling-shareholder-director controls the boards through his electoral voting rights.
 It also assumes that all mandatory approvals are obtained and all required disclosures are made to carry out the RPT (i.e., the transaction is not fraudulent).
-As a result of the tunneling, the minority shareholders of Company A attempt to sue the controlling-shareholder-director and the other parties that approved the RPT.31
+As a result of the wealth tunneling, the minority shareholders of Company A attempt to sue the controlling-shareholder-director and the other parties that approved the RPT.

 Corporate and securities lawyers from each jurisdiction in the RPT Index are asked to answer a questionnaire based on this hypothetical.
 The questionnaire is divided into three equally weighted sub-indices which measure: (1) the transparency of RPTs (extent of disclosure sub-index); (2) a minority shareholder's ability to sue and hold the directors or others who approved the RPT liable (extent of director liability sub-index); and, (3) access to evidence and the allocation of legal expenses in the shareholder litigation (ease of shareholder suits sub-index).
-Based on the lawyers' answers to the questionnaire, each jurisdiction is given a score out of 10 on each of the three sub-indices, which are then averaged to calculate the RPT Index score for each jurisdiction.32
+Based on the lawyers' answers to the questionnaire, each jurisdiction is given a score out of 10 on each of the three sub-indices, which are then averaged to calculate the RPT Index score for each jurisdiction.

 The extent of disclosure sub-index gives a higher score to jurisdictions in which the law requires more disclosure and stricter approval for RPTs.
-For example, if a jurisdiction's law requires no disclosure of the RPT in the company's annual report then 0 points are given; 1 point is given if only disclosure of the terms of the RPT is required; and, 2 points are given if disclosure of the terms of the RPT and disclosure of the controlling-shareholder-director's conflict of interest are required.
-In addition to this component, the extent of disclosure sub-index allocates points for: whether immediate disclosure of the RPT to the public is required; whether disclosure by the controlling-shareholder-director to the board is required; whether an external body, such as an auditor, is required to review the RPT before it occurs; and, whether approval must be given for the RPT by the CEO alone, the board with the conflicted director voting, the board without the conflicted director voting, or the shareholders without the conflicted shareholder voting.33
+46 For example, if a jurisdiction's law requires no disclosure of the RPT in the company's annual report then 0 points are given; 1 point is given if only disclosure of the terms of the RPT is required; and, 2 points are given if disclosure of the terms of the RPT and disclosure of the controlling-shareholder-director's conflict of interest are required.
+In addition to this component, the extent of disclosure sub-index allocates points for: whether immediate disclosure of the RPT to the public is required; whether disclosure by the controlling-shareholder-director to the board is required; whether an external

-WORLD BANK, supra note 6; WORLD BANK, supra note 2, at 91-93.
+WORLD BANK, supra note 8; WORLD BANK, supra note 4, at 92-93.